meghana-js24/Tamizhan-Skills_Intenrship_Projects/README.md

 # Tamizhan-Skills_Intenrship_Projects
-Projects which are gonna help in real life
+The Projects which is gonna help in real life

 # Project 1: Sales Forecasting with Linear Regression